| CERTIFICATE, practice. A writing made in any court, and

 must be renewed yearly.
 And by the 30th section, an attorney is liable to the

+penalty of fifty pounds for practising without.
 CERTIFICATION or CERTIFICATE OF ASSISE.
 A term used in the old English

 law, applicable to a writ granted for the reexamination or re-trial of a matter